 Research output per year

-I grew up in Lancaster and moved to Manchester for my BA.
-After a year teaching in China I returned for my MA and then PhD.
+I grew up in Lancaster and moved to Manchester for my BA in History in 2011.
+After a year teaching English in China, I returned for my MA and then PhD, both in History.
 I started as a Lecturer here in 2021.

 I teach/ have taught on a range of Modern History modules.
 This includes histories of Modern Britain, but also Modern China and Colonial History.
 I run my own research-led Level 3 module Collecting and Exhibiting the British Empire (1750-1939).